spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub.md

 ## TODO
+* Same queue name in RabbitMQ and Service Bus =
-* Latest RabbitMQ and Erlang
+* Latest RabbitMQ and Erlang =
-* disable rabbitmq_amqp1_0
+* disable rabbitmq_amqp1_0 =
-* TLS version in ServiceBus and RabbitMQ
+* TLS version in ServiceBus and RabbitMQ =
-* Is the result from https://red-mushroom-0f7446a0f.azurestaticapps.net/ broken?
+* Is the result from https://red-mushroom-0f7446a0f.azurestaticapps.net/ broken? =

 ## Extra